 Another heart test called a heart catheterization will be necessary if the echocardiogram is not completely clear about the heart problem or if additional abnormalities are present that may affect how the surgeon would fix the defect.
 During this procedure, catheters (thin plastic tubes) are placed into the large blood vessels located in the groin area and gently guided into the heart.
 Contrast or "dye" is then put into the heart so x-ray pictures can be taken.
 Pressure measurements and oxygen levels are also obtained.
 It is more involved then the echocardiogram but is considered very safe.
 The babies are sedated and given pain medicines during the test.
 The results are most often available on the same day.

-Care and services for patients with this problem are provided in the Congenital Heart and Cardiovascular Surgery clinics at the University of Michigan Health System in Ann Arbor.
+Care and services for patients with TGA are provided in the Congenital Heart and Cardiovascular Surgery clinics at the University of Michigan Health C.S.
+Mott Children’s Hospital.
+For more information on our programs and services, or to make an appointment, please call 734-764-5176.